Dr. Shirley's History Pages

 72 BC

-Germanic tribes invade Gaul
+Germanic tribes invaded Gaul

 71 BC

-revolt of slaves and gladiators in Rome, led by Spartacus, put down by Pompey and Crassus
+Revolt of slaves and gladiators in Rome, led by Spartacus, put down by Pompey and Crassus

 70-19 BC